 instruments (data analysis), and discussions with managers, supervisors, FSDO inspector staff, and industry partners.

-6. Serves as the agency expert and local and regional authority for assigned broad AVS outreach and educational program areas.
-Provides professional
+6. Serves as the agency expert and authority for assigned broad aviation safety

+outreach and educational program areas.
+Provides professional leadership and

-out the local, regional, and national objectives of extending, improving,
+guidance to the FSDO in carrying out the objectives of extending, improving,

-and monitoring existing AVS outreach educational programs, as well as adding new
+and monitoring existing aviation safety outreach educational programs, as well as adding new

-and innovative programs so that airman and industry service providers receive the highest quality AVS outreach possible.
+and innovative programs so that airmen and industry service providers receive the highest quality aviation safety outreach possible.

-7. Provides leadership and guidance to agency FSDO and regional staff,
+7. Provides leadership and guidance to agency FSDO staff, and to aviation safety

-areas, and on such other matters as airman and industry training, certification, and local/regional priorities.
+such other matters as airmen and industry training, certification, and priorities.

-8. Conducts and oversees AVS outreach and educational projects
+8. Conducts and oversees aviation safety outreach and educational projects

 in their assigned program areas (specialty) to ensure that programs address

-program and assigned specialty.
-In cases of FAASTeam staffing shortages, FPMs
+within the safety program and assigned specialty.
+In cases of FAASTeam staffing